 These areas of practice include acute care, long-term care, caring for healthy people, caring for patients with complex needs and morbidities, and caring for patients in the community setting including in their own homes.
 All nurses are expected to be able to care competently for people across the life span and respond to a range of needs.
 For example, a children’s nurse should also be able to respond to the needs of pregnant and postnatal women and people with mental health needs, physical disabilities or dementia.

 Once applicants have passed the eligibility assessment, they will be asked to sit the first part of the test of competence.
 This will be a computer-based test of theoretical practice-based knowledge.
 The test format will be multiple choice and can be taken in test centres around the world.
 Applicants will need to contact Pearson VUE, our test provider, to book and pay for their test.
-For more information, please read the Candidate information guide for Part 1.
+For more information, please read the CBT candidate information booklet.